c3phas/watchdog/README.md

 `HOME = /home/media/WORK`

+To add files to be tracked ,add the ext and the location you wish to store them  as a dictionary inside the watchdog.py file ".extension":"path/to/store"

 ### Issues
 Create a pull request , if you  have some ideas
 Dm me on twitter [cephas](https://twitter.com/macharia_cephas) incase of any issues